ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-the-grid/index.md

 The data supplied to the grid usually requires some degree of formatting.
 To achieve this, we can use __Value Formatters__.

 __Value Formatters__ are basic functions which take the value of the cell, apply some basic formatting, and return a new value to be displayed by the grid.
-Let's try this by adding the valueFormatter property to our 'price' column to return the formatted value:
+Let's try this by adding the `valueFormatter` property to our 'price' column and returning the formatted value:

 <snippet transform={false} language=jsx>
 |const [colDefs] = useState([
 |  ...
 |  {
 |    field: "price",
-|    valueFormatter: params => return '£' + params.value.toLocaleString();
+|    valueFormatter: params => return '£' + params.value.toLocaleString(); // Function which returns a formatted string
 |  }
 |  ...
 |]);